 What are the best Medicare Advantage Health Insurance companies for 2020, according to usnews.com?
 Medicare Advantage health insurance companies are shown by state if their plans – together, across the state – have achieved an average of 4.5 of 5 stars by Medicare.
 Uses Medicare’s 2020 Star Ratings.
 Advantage plans combine Part A and Part B. Not every state has a highly rated company.
 For example, there is no top Medicare Advantage company in Arizona…home to nearly 1.3 million seniors.
 Announcement made in October 2019 by U.S. News & World Report

-Just 12 companies had plans that on average, earned 4.5 or 5 stars from Medicare for Part D (drug) coverage.
-Eleven companies are some form of Blue Cross drug plan, the other is WPS Health Insurance in Wisconsin.
-Uses the CMS 2019 Star Ratings.
+USnews.com lists Best Medicare Part D (drug) health plan rankings for 2021.
+Just 11 companies had plans that earned on average, 4.5 or 5 stars from Medicare for Part D (drug) coverage.
+Additionally, these companies’ individual plans had to rate at least 3 stars.
+All companies were some form of Blue Cross drug plan.
+Uses the CMS Star Ratings.

-Detailed ratings to compare all of the Veterans Health Administration hospitals using current data.
+Compare VA hospitals and clinics on wait times, patient satisfaction and quality scores.
+Detailed ratings on all of the Veterans Health Administration hospitals using current data.
 Easy to compare waiting time and access for VA clinics in your area, crossing state lines.
-Access and waiting times are updated for 2019.
 Very quick to find how long you might have to wait for primary care, mental health, or other specialty appointments.
-Satisfaction ratings, and ratings of outpatient care.
+Satisfaction ratings, and ratings of outpatient care (depression, heart care, diabetes, cancer screening, smoking cessation, flu vaccination).
+Access and waiting times are updated for 2020.
 For comparisons to private hospitals and nursing homes, the VA provides links to the federal HospitalCompare and NursingHomeCompare sites.
-New website is very user friendly for all types of VA clinics, hospitals, nursing homes.
+Website is very user friendly for all types of VA clinics, hospitals, nursing homes.
 Editor’s Pick.

-The Veterans Affairs Office of Inspector General (OIG) makes its VA Medical Center oversight reports available online.
-Titles include Combined Assessment Program or Community Based Outpatient Clinic Reviews; Audits; or Healthcare Inspections.
+Find VA hospital and medical facility inspection reports.
+The Veterans Affairs Office of Inspector General (OIG) makes its VA Medical Center inspection reports available online.
+Types of reports include audits, healthcare investigations, inspections and more.
+Outpatient clinics and nursing homes are included.
 Listed by date; use filters on right within each category to select location.
-Topics include quality ratings and patient safety, consumer satisfaction & experience of care, nursing home contracts, screening and/or treatment times, volumes and more.
-Updated 2019
+Updated 2020.